earthstar-project/earthstar/docs/syncing.md

 Goals:
 * Protocol can be interrupted and resumed later
 * Nothing breaks if the documents change in the middle of syncing (e.g. because the user edits something).
+* This protocol can be running in parallel, syncing with several peers at the same time

+Challenges:
+* We can't pre-compute a giant Merkle Tree because each peer might request a different subset of the data using a sync query
+* This is more than just set replication, because documents are mutable, so we need to include the document timestamps in there somewhere so we can know which one is newer.

 Overview
 * Client asks for documents in batches of 1000